 Talk to your doctor about what options are best for you as any sort of medicinal intervention is not without its risks and side effects.

 Your family and your own personal intentions can also play a major role in your recovery.

 What the Experts Say

-The following will walk you through how a treatment program is structured.
+The following will walk you through a natural treatment program is structured.

-Initially this is driven by your medical professional, and over time as Mome learns more about what works for her she takes the lead.
+Initially this is driven by your medical professional, and over time as Mom learns more about what works for her she takes the lead.

 Bond With Your Baby